Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Gather requirements from the client in the form of a creative brief

-- Use takeaways from creative brief to create a style guide
+- Use takeaways from the creative brief to create a style guide

-- Create a content strategy based on creative brief and project requirements
+- Create a content strategy based on the creative brief and project requirements

 - Brainstorm blog post topics and create a content calendar based on content strategy